Miga-Yag/cannon-game/README.md

 3. Run the following commands in DOSBox.
  First: `mount x: {folder location}`\ Second: `x:`\ Third: `ts`\
  ![Example](/assets/example1.png)
-4. After running the commands go to the upper navigation bar by pressing the **ALT** button, choose the option **File**, choose the load option and select the file `cannon-game`
+4. After running the commands go to the upper navigation bar by pressing the **ALT** button, choose the option **File**, choose the load option and select the file `cannon-game`.
+After that Run the file.